§-Quick questions

 All five Individual Project options share several features.

-A 2,500 word essay on a topic in drama, theatre studies or performance criticism.
-The topic is negotiated with the class teacher and approved by NESA (a topic is recorded on the NESA registration system early in the year).
+A 3,500-word Director's Folio based on one text from the NESA Text List for Individual Projects.
+The Folio presents and justifies a directorial concept or vision arising from a deep understanding of the play.
+The text is negotiated with the class teacher and approved by NESA (a topic is recorded on the NESA registration system early in the year).
+Annotated scripts are not a requirement of the project.

 What is solo work?Show answer